-Given that the former custodian's house at 238 Stokes Valley Road is currently privately tenanted with residential activity, rezoning this area is unlikely to have significant, if any impact on the existing water, wastewater and stormwater.
+Given that the former custodian's house at 172 Whites Line East and the former staff house at 206 Whites Line East are currently privately tenanted with residential activity, rezoning this area is unlikely to have significant, if any impact on the existing water, wastewater and stormwater.

-There is however water, wastewater and stormwater infrastructure located within the proposed parcel, discussed in more detail below.
-The maintenance of these assets should be considered if re-zoning occurs, if this parcel is sold, consideration should be given to creation of easements to allow future maintenance.
-Any future development of this parcel should consider the location of these assets.
+There are however assets crossing both areas (under buildings), these are discussed in more detail below.
+The maintenance of these assets should be considered if re-zoning occurs, if these parcels are sold, consideration should be given to creation of easements to allow future maintenance.
+Any future development of these parcels should consider the location of these assets.